tobecrazy/weather-server/weather_mcp/README.md

    pip install -r requirements.txt
    ```

+   This will install all required dependencies including:
+   - FastMCP (≥2.2.6)
+   - FastAPI (0.115.12)
+   - Starlette (≥0.34.0)
+   - Uvicorn (≥0.27.0)
+   - Other utility libraries

 3. **Configure the Server**:

    You can configure the server using either a YAML file or environment variables: